MAKING THE TURN

 Britton Howe

-Britton Howe, Community Environmental Management Advisor, joined Communities Unlimited (CU) in June 2024.
+Britton Howe, Senior Infrastructure Management Consultant, joined Communities Unlimited (CU) in June 2024.
 He assists communities with their water and wastewater needs and provides onsite technical, managerial, financial, and infrastructure development capacity-building assistance and training to small community management systems.

-Britton has eight years of experience working with water and wastewater systems.
+Britton has nearly 10 years of experience working with water and wastewater systems.
 He holds certifications as a Class A Water Operator, Class II Collections, and Class C Wastewater Treatment.
 Britton lives in Abilene, Texas.

 Phone:(479) 871-7835